 The system also contains a thermostat, which is responsible for controlling coolant temperature.
 The thermostat must ensure that the fluid doesn’t freeze or boil.

 You probably also know about the radiator, which helps to reduce the temperature of the coolant after it leaves the engine.
 With the help of outside air running through, the coolant can be cooled down before it heads back through the motor.

 On top of the radiator is a cap that’s needed to maintain the appropriate amount of pressure in the system.
 If pressure is lost, the coolant’s boiling and freezing points can be dramatically affected.

 These major parts create a continuous loop known as the cooling system.
 Coolant is routed through a series of hoses to the engine, where it removes some of the heat.
-The coolant is then taken to the radiator to cool down and it continues never-ending in this cycle.
+The coolant is then taken to the radiator to cool down, and the cycle continues as long as the car is running.

 Reasons Bubbles are in Coolant Reservoir